Spacesmac/SonicPi_Looper/README.md

 **- OSC Messaging:** The tool sends OSC messages to a local Sonic Pi server.
 You can define effects and trigger them via the OSC client, allowing integration with Sonic Pi's powerful live coding environment.

 ## Conclusion
-The Drum Pad is a powerful and flexible tool for creating drum patterns, integrating live coding with Sonic Pi, and exmploring various beat-making techniques.
+The Drum Pad is a powerful and flexible tool for creating drum patterns, integrating live coding with Sonic Pi, and exploring various beat-making techniques.
 Whether you are using it for live performance or just experimenting with rhythms, this tool offers a wide range of creative possibilities.

 ## Ideas for Future Improvement
-### - Clearing and refactoring the code
+#### - Clearing and refactoring the code
-### - Upgrading UI
+#### - Upgrading UI
-### - Add a save feature to save your current work
+#### - Add a save feature to save your current work
-### - Understand Sonic Pi code so that it can recreate the patterns of the choosen code
+#### - Understand Sonic Pi code so that it can recreate the patterns of the chosen code
-### - Add a new pannel to add effect on a single cell of the grid
+#### - Add a new panel to add effect on a single cell of the grid